aolchik/swr-site-test/BACKLOG.md

       npx netlify-cms-proxy-server

-    Manage a content page using netlify
+    Manage a content page using netlify (in pages) https://dev.to/siddharthroy/build-a-free-blog-with-nextjs-and-netlify-cms-125h

-      https://dev.to/siddharthroy/build-a-free-blog-with-nextjs-and-netlify-cms-125h
+      Keep the nextra page folder structure and offer git or netlify based page editing.

     Use nextra with pages in /content